gerold-penz/bun-sqlite-key-value/README.md

 ## Usage

-Using this cache is dead simple: simply create a new BunSQLiteCache instance and you're set
+Using this key value store is dead simple: simply create a new BunSQLiteKeyValue instance and you're set

 ```typescript
 import { BunSQLiteKeyValue } from "bun-sqlite-key-value";